Endmoor

 Endmoor is a small village within Cumbria, England, situated close to the A65 road.
 It is about 5 mi from Kendal, just south of Oxenholme, and is in the parish of Preston Richard.

-Endmoor is a community with small businesses including a shop, club inn, village school, village hall and bakery.
+Endmoor is a community with small businesses including the club inn, village school, village hall and bakery.
 A millennium clock stands on the green and there is a playground for the children.

 History

 Endmoor used to be home to a grand manor house called Enyeat.
 This is now the name of a nearby road and the coach house (1875) is a guest house.
 In 1991 the new primary school "St.Patrick's C of E School" was built by locals.
 It is now 'the hub' of the village offering a pre-school, parent and toddler group, parent and child activities and adult / community classes such as Art & IT.

+Poet John Keats stayed the night in the village in the summer of 1818 on a walking tour through the Lakes, with the goal of meeting his hero, William Wordsworth.
+Keats and his walking companion, Charles Brown, walked from Lancaster along the path of the modern A65 before reaching Endmoor.
+The following morning they walked to Kendal.

 The old school, opened in 1862, has been turned into housing.
 It was replaced by a new school in 1991.